-Signs of Los Angeles: A Conversation about Sign Painting and the City.
 Legendary sign painter and educator Ralph “Doc” Guthrie and multiple media artist Michael C. McMillen reflect on the omnipresence of signs and how they shape the look of the urban environment.
 Moderated by Tucker Neel.

 A conversation with artists Meg Cranston and Norm Laich, moderated by ICA LA director of Learning and Engagement Asuka Hisa.
 Norm Laich, artist and sign painter, is the subject of the exhibition This Brush for Hire: Norm Laich & Many Other Artists, co-curated by Meg Cranston and John Baldessari at the ICA LA.
-This conversation took place on the opening day of the exhibition.

 Andrea Fraser reads from her essay Toward a Reflexive Resistance

 A conversation between guest curator Jackie Clay and artist Ayanna U'dongo about the exhibition sisters and brothers, on view in ICA LA’s Annex.

 Artist Rafa Esparza discusses his new exhibition de la Calle on view in the ICA LA Project Room.